michael-popa/portfolio/README.md

 ---

 ### MetaWise: Combined Feature Selection and Weighting Method to Link the Serum Metabolome to Treatment Response and Survival in Glioblastoma - _National Cancer Institute_

-There are currently **no known metabolomic biomarkers** for glioblastoma.

 We utilize a combined feature selection approach, incorporating **Least Absolute Shrinkage and Selection Operator (LASSO) and Minimum Redundancy–Maximum Relevance (mRMR)**, alongside a rank-based weighting method (i.e., MetaWise) to link metabolomic biomarkers to chemoradiotherapy (CRT) and survivability (e.g., 12-month and 20-month survival).
 <br><br>